Bobby Bones: Nashville

 In 2012, Clear Channel moved Bones and his show from Austin with its Top 40 format to Nashville and a country music format while taking The Bobby Bones Show nationwide.
 Bones took over the slot hosted by longtime DJ Gerry House, who retired in 2010.
 Bones now broadcasts from the WSIX-FM studios in Nashville on weekday mornings from 5:00 a.m. to 10 a.m.
 (CT).
-His co-hosts are Amy and Lunchbox, and features Producer Eddie, Raymundo, Morgan2, Mike D., Abby, and Scuba Steve.
+His co-host is Amy, and features Producer Eddie, Lunchbox, Raymundo, Morgan Number 2, Mike D., Abby, and Scuba Steve.

 The Bobby Bones Show has become a regular interview stop for top country music stars and even artists/celebrities outside the genre of country.
 Luke Bryan, John Mayer, Taylor Swift, Garth Brooks, Ed Sheeran, Blake Shelton, Tim McGraw, Lady Antebellum, Jason Aldean, Dierks Bentley, and more have been featured in interviews on the morning show.

 Syndication

 In February 2013, The Bobby Bones Show was nationally syndicated through iHeart Media-owned Premiere Networks and was made available via iHeartRadio.com and the iHeartRadio mobile app.
 The show is currently heard on more than 150 radio stations in the U.S., Canada, and UK.

 The Bobby Bones Show has an estimated audience of nearly 9.2 million listeners a week.
-The show's largest market is Chicago (WCHI-FM).

-Bones also hosts the weekly “Country Top 30 with Bobby Bones,” carried on over 100 radio stations nationwide.
+Bones also hosts the weekly "Country Top 30 with Bobby Bones", carried on over 100 radio stations nationwide.

-As part of the iHeart Media family, Bones has been tapped to host, present, and even perform at the annual iHeartRadio Country Festival held in Austin, Texas, iHeartRadio Music Festival held in Las Vegas, Nevada and the annual iHeartRadio Music Awards in Los Angeles, California.
+As part of the iHeart Media family, Bones has hosted, presented, and even performed at the annual iHeartRadio Country Festival held in Austin, Texas, iHeartRadio Music Festival held in Las Vegas, Nevada and the annual iHeartRadio Music Awards in Los Angeles, California.